What is Human Factors?

 - Workplace Accidents

 - Warning Signs

 There is a Human Factors component to virtually every transportation accident.
 From motor vehicle accidents involving cars, buses, motorcycles, heavy trucks, farm and construction vehicles to accidents involving trains, airplanes and boats, the LISKE team of Human Factors experts go beyond the technical reconstruction of what happened during the accident to identify and establish the human factored elements of accident causation.
 Common Human Factors contributing to vehicular accidents include driver error due to distraction, fatigue or impairment, perception, response time and road design.

 Owners and occupiers are required to maintain their property in good repair and to ensure that there are no safety hazards.
-Where injury occurs through a slip, trip, mis-step or fall, analysis by a LISKE Human Factors expert will identify hazards and demonstrate whether the hazards were obvious and discernible.
-Our experts will also isolate external influences on behavior, such as inadequate lighting or the absence of railings to establish how they contributed to the accident.
+Where injury occurs through a slip, trip, mis-step or fall, analysis by a LISKE Human Factors expert will support your premise liability case and/or rebuttal by identifying any human factors and/or hazards that may have contributed to the subject injury.
+Our experts will also isolate any external influences on behavior, such as lighting and/or support railings.

 Human error is a frequent cause of workplace accidents and injuries.
 Our Human Factors experts can identify whether the Human Factor which caused the accident was flawed equipment design, improper equipment maintenance or the actions of the operator while interacting with the workplace technology and environment.

 Cautions, including warning signs and labels, are intended to draw attention to potential risks and hazards.
 Personal injury may result when the caution is inadequate or when there is user error.
 A LISKE Human Factors expert investigation will expose how factors like perception and expectation affected human behavior to contribute to an accident.